pjgrandinetti/RMNpy/README.md

 ---

+## ⚠️ Development Status

+**This is an early development version of RMNpy.**

+### What Currently Works:
+- ✅ Basic `Dataset.create()` functionality
+- ✅ Basic `Datum.create()` functionality
+- ✅ Memory management and cleanup
+- ✅ Build system and packaging
+- ✅ Error handling infrastructure

+### What's Not Yet Implemented:
+- ❌ `LinearDimension`, `LabeledDimension`, `MonotonicDimension` classes
+- ❌ `DependentVariable` class
+- ❌ Data setting and retrieval methods
+- ❌ NumPy array integration
+- ❌ File I/O operations
+- ❌ Most API examples shown in this documentation

+**The examples in the Quick Start section that involve Dimensions and DependentVariables are for illustration of the planned API and will not work until those classes are implemented.**

-**Note**: This is an early version of RMNpy.
-Some functionality is still being implemented.
-See the roadmap above for current status and planned features.
+See the [Roadmap](#roadmap) section for current status and planned features.